oracle-livelabs/oci/terraform-infrastructure/network/network.md

 policy       = ROUND_ROBIN
 ```

-The display\_name variable is used to provide the Backendset with a user-defined name that will be displayed on the OCI console.
+The display\_name variable is used to provide the Backend set with a user-defined name that will be displayed on the OCI console.
 The policy variable defines the policy for distributing incoming traffic among the backend servers.
-In this scenario, the Backendset is configured to adopt a ROUND_ROBIN policy, ensuring an equitable and balanced distribution of incoming requests across the available backend servers.
+In this scenario, the Backend set is configured to adopt a ROUND_ROBIN policy, ensuring an equitable and balanced distribution of incoming requests across the available backend servers.

-Lastly, the Backendset gets attached to the Load Balancer defined in the previous steps via the lb\_data variable.
+Lastly, the Backend set gets attached to the Load Balancer defined in the previous steps via the lb\_data variable.

 ![picture17](images/lbbackendset.png)